urre/localhttps/readme.md

 > __Note:__ Change to your own domain in `create-cert.sh` and `trust-cert.sh`

 ## Run
-+ Using docker-compose as a simple example
-+ Using nginx-proxy for exposing both port 80 and 443 (optional)
++ Using docker-compose as a simple example and nginx-proxy for exposing both port 80 and 443 (optional)

-`./run.sh` to start
+`docker-compose up` to start

 ![](https://res.cloudinary.com/urre/image/upload/v1534948050/z8jqmokd1l8hpkxzpmdg.png)